KDE/documentation-develop-kde-org/content/docs/features/d-bus/using_custom_types_with_dbus.md

 Chat is the interface being published.
 ChatAdaptor and ChatInterface were generated using Chat.xml.

-Put all these files in a directory and run
+Put all these files in a directory and run:

 ```bash
 mkdir build